sai01c/Neet150/Takeaways.md

 - `collections.deafultdict(set)` this is a dictionary with set functionality. key is unique. values can be more than one.
 Example: defaultdict(<class 'set'>, {0: {'5', '7', '3'}, 1: {'5', '9', '1', '6'}, 2: {'9', '8', '6'}}).
 - To sort a string. input "eat". `sortedString = "".join(sorted(input))` sortedString = "aet"
 - Whenever, we have array in two dimensional graph - we use two pointers and increase/decrease the pointers.
 Eg. Container with most water, trapper rain water.
+- sliding window - have two pointers left and right.
+Iterate the array using right.
+Change left based on condition.
+Used for substring problems, buy and sell stock problems.
+- `index = ord(s1[i]) - ord('a')` gives the index of the alphabets.
+Eg- a is 0, b is 1, c is 2, d is 3, z is 25.